 - Clear – This is generally the standard option for most shooting glasses.
 Many people prefer clear lenses as it does not create an aberration, or change colors you are seeing.
 Clear lenses are the best option when you are shooting in low-light situations.

 - Yellow/Orange – Yellow and Orange lenses generally block out blue light and could diffuse haze on an overcast day.
-The Yellow and Orange also bring out the orange color of targets and help give you a better depth perception.
+The Yellow and Orange also bring out the orange color of targets and help give you better depth perception.
 These colors generally help on the trap and skeet ranges.

 - Amber – Amber lenses are extremely popular, they also block out blue light and work great in low light conditions such as overcast days.
 The amber creates a high definition contrast between colors, which would help you pick out your targets easier even on those gloomy days.